VatsalSangani/Sentiment_Analysis_of_Tweets/README.md

 ## DistillBERT Version

-I have used the same datasets to train a larger model which is "distillbert-base-uncased" which is deployed in my Hugging Face Spaces which you can 👉 [Click here to try it out](https://huggingface.co/spaces/brendvat/Sentiment_Analysis_from_Twitter_Data).
+I have used the same datasets to train a larger model that is "distillbert-base-uncased" which is deployed in my Hugging Face Spaces and you can 👉 [Click here to try it out](https://huggingface.co/spaces/brendvat/Sentiment_Analysis_from_Twitter_Data).

 This model gave me better results which is displayed in README.md File in HF Space.
 So try it out.